-Many born-again Christians feel pressure to master LDS theology before engaging a friend in gospel conversation.
-Effective evangelism to Latter-day Saints, however, requires less knowledge about Mormonism than one might think.
-Deep-dives into LDS theology are not only time-consuming and frustrating, but also delay gospel conversations that should have happened already.
+Born-again Christians often feel pressure to master LDS theology before engaging a friend in gospel conversation.
+The truth is that effective evangelism to Latter-day Saints requires far less knowledge about Mormonism than one might think.
+Deep-dives into LDS theology are not only time-consuming and frustrating, but also delay gospel conversations that probably should have happened already.

 But that begs the question, “Why study LDS theology at all?”
 First, solid preparation will give you confidence as you teach.
 Second, an overall structure will help you learn nuances when you encounter them.
 Third, and most important, you’ll be able to correctly interpret your friend’s questions and concerns.

 For these reasons, we’re providing the following primer.
 As you read, try to absorb the material while noting Mormonism’s overarching time-line, especially in God’s Plan of Salvation.